Contact Information

 Photo

-One main gateway to Gifu is Nagoya's Central Japan International Airport, where many international lines pass through and which is easily accessible from Gifu.
-Alternatively, taking the Tokaido Shinkansen Bullet Train, which connects the major cities of Osaka, Nagoya, and Tokyo, is similarly convenient if coming from elsewhere in Japan (50 minutes from Osaka to Nagoya and 1 hour 40 minutes from Tokyo to Nagoya).
-From there, Gifu Station is around a 20-minute train ride from Nagoya Station, while Takayama Station is about 2 hours 20 minutes away.
+One of the main gateways to Gifu is Nagoya's Central Japan International Airport, offering international connections and easy access from Gifu.
+Alternatively, taking the Tokaido Shinkansen Bullet Train, which connects the major cities of Osaka, Nagoya, and Tokyo, is similarly convenient.
+If travelling from within Japan, 50 minutes from Osaka to Nagoya and 1 hour 40 minutes from Tokyo to Nagoya.
+From there, Gifu Station is around a 20-minute train ride from Nagoya Station, while Takayama Station is about 2 hours and 20 minutes away.
 Additionally, Toyama Airport and Komatsu Airport are convenient entry points when making your way to Takayama and Shirakawa-go.

 1